Dial-WTF/Dial-Telegram-Mini/README.md

 - Privy `ensureWallet()` prompts login if not authenticated, then reads `wallets[0].address`
 - POST to `/api/invoice` with `{ kind, amount:Number, note, initData, payee }`
 - On success, opens `payUrl` inside Telegram webview

+Funding (Add funds)
+- Tries Privy `fundWallet` with `card.preferredProvider` from `NEXT_PUBLIC_ONRAMP`
+- If the widget fails in Telegram IAB, we auto-fallback to an iframe overlay and an “Open in browser” button
+- Known limitation: many onramps restrict flows inside Telegram’s webview; “Open in browser” is the reliable path

 ### cURL sanity
 ```bash